On0n0k1/crispy_octo_fractals/README.md

 Library for generating and zooming in to customized fractals.

 This is a very very VERY early state.
-It can be run to generate a 800 x 600 screen that shows a mandelbrot set.
+It can be run to generate a 800 x 600 screen that shows a mandelbroth set.
 Wait for the screen to render each time before pressing the next keyboard key.
 Here are the controls:

  - W A S D: Move commands to the window.